ska-telescope/ska-mid-integration/docs/src/knowledge_base/deployment/deployment.rst

     #. **LivelinessCheckPeriod** : This refers to the Period (in seconds) for the liveliness probe to monitor each device in a loop.
 Currently defaults to 1.5 seconds.
     #. **EventSubscriptionCheckPeriod** : This refers to the Period (in seconds) for the event subscriber to check the device subscriptions in a loop.
 Currently defaults to 1.5 seconds.
-    #. **CommandTimeOut** : This refers to the timeout (in seconds) for the command execution.
+    #. **CommandTimeOutDefault** : This refers to the timeout (in seconds) for the command execution.
 Currently defaults to 50 seconds.
     #. **AdapterTimeOut** : This refers to the timeout (in seconds) for the adapter creation.
 This property is for internal use.
 Currently defaults to 2 seconds.

 SDP Master Leaf Node